milivojecvjetinovic/InstagramClient/README.md

 The following **required** functionality is completed:

-* [ X ] User can **scroll through current popular photos** from Instagram
+* [X] User can **scroll through current popular photos** from Instagram
-* [ X] For each photo displayed, user can see the following details:
+* [X] For each photo displayed, user can see the following details:
-  * [ X] Graphic, Caption, Username
+  * [X] Graphic, Caption, Username
-  * [ ] Relative timestamp, like count, user profile image
+  * [X] Relative timestamp, like count, user profile image

 The following **optional** features are implemented:

 * [ ] User can **pull-to-refresh** popular stream to get the latest popular photos
-* [ ] Show latest comments for each photo
+* [X] Show latest comments for each photo
 * [ ] Display each photo with the same style and proportions as the real Instagram
-* [ ] Display each user profile image using a RoundedImageViewDisplay each user profile image using a [RoundedImageView](https://github.com/vinc3m1/RoundedImageView)
+* [X] Display each user profile image using a RoundedImageViewDisplay each user profile image using a [RoundedImageView](https://github.com/vinc3m1/RoundedImageView)
 * [ ] Display a nice default placeholder graphic for each image during loading
 * [ ] Improved the user interface through styling and coloring